jdmejiav/jdmejiav/README.md

 # Welcome to my Github's profile

-Currently i'm a computer science student at EAFIT university
+Currently i'm a computer science student at EAFIT university, and work as QA tester